CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/06-integrate-AML-and-PowerBI.md

 ### Task 2: PowerBI Report Creation

 In this Task, you will now display the Sales & predicted payment forecast in PowerBI.
-Since you want to display the Sales and Payment figures aggregated by different days (BILLINGDOCUMENTDATE, predPaymentDate), you need to create a `calendar` table with the timeslots by which to aggregate.
+Since you want to display the Sales and Payment figures aggregated by different days (BILLINGDOCUMENTDATE, predPaymentDate), you need to create a `calendar` table with the timeslots by which you wish to aggregate.

 * Create Date Table